Infomaker/NPWriterPluginBundle/plugins/se.infomaker.userbyline/README.md

 The following config is used in the plugin config:

-- `"supportEmail": "conceptadmin@myorg.com"` Optional email to display when user does not match any existing author concept.
+- `"supportEmail": "concept-admin@your-org.com"` Optional email to display when user does not match any existing author concept.
-- `"optional": true` If
+- `"optional": true` If the author selection should be optional or not, defaults to `false`

 ```json
 {